• Skip to primary navigation

 • PREHEAT oven to 425°F.

-• In a separate bowl, WHISK cornstarch into one of the eggs, leaving no lumps.
+• In a separate bowl, WHISK cornstarch and salt into one of the eggs, leaving no lumps.
 Whisk in remaining eggs.

 • STIR together the eggs and lemon mixture.
 Pour into prepared pie shell.
 If desired, add top pie dough and crimp edges.